-In the District's governmental funds, revenues exceeded expenditures by \$1,490,226 for the fiscal year ended June 30, 2018.
-When Other Financing Sources (Uses) are included, revenues exceeded expenditures and transfers by \$1,507,065.
+In the District's governmental funds, expenditures exceeded revenues by \$1,630,921 for the fiscal year ended June 30, 2020.
+When Other Financing Sources (Uses) are included, expenditures and other financing uses exceeded revenues and other financing sources by \$1,705,893 due to proceeds from sale of capital assets of \$12,453 and principal and interest payments of \$87,425.
 See the section entitled Major Governmental Funds Budgeting and Operating Highlights below for further discussion of governmental fund operations.